aoife-mulvennna/CSC7062-Pokemon/README.md

-# CSC7062-Pokemon
+# CSC7062Assignment
-This is the repo for my web dev assignment CSC7062
+This is the repository for my Web Development Assignment for CSC7062